 If you have been discharged from bankruptcy or otherwise have a poor credit rating, you may be wondering how you can rebuild your credit.
-This can be difficult because once lenders learn that you have poor credit, they are often reluctant to provide you with any credit at all, because they are concerned about your ability to pay.
-If you would like to rebuild your credit after getting into financial difficulty, the following steps are recommended.
+Lenders are often reluctant to provide people with poor credit in their records with any credit at all, because they are concerned about your ability to pay.
+Here’s how you can rebuild your credit after a financial crisis:

 Each time you apply for credit there is a “hit” against your credit report.
 If you are declined, you should consider waiting at least six months before you apply again.
 The longer you wait between credit applications, the better.